VolkanSah/x201-BatConsole/README.md

 ## License

 🦇 **BatLicense (DBAD Edition) v1.0**
 > A hybrid license for ethical hackers, builders, and responsible humans.
+[LICENSE](LICENSE)

 ### 📜 Core Terms
 This project is licensed under the [Don't Be a Dick Public License](https://github.com/philsturgeon/dbad),